matthew-andrews/mattandre.ws/source/_posts/well-behaved-javascript-component-proposal.md

 - offline
 - web app
 ---
-I've recently been involved in integrating a large and complex javascript application into another large and complex javascript application and this has led me to think about potential best practises for javascript components.
+I've recently been involved in integrating a large and complex JavaScript application into another large and complex JavaScript application and this has led me to think about potential best practises for JavaScript components.

 Based on this experience I have a compiled a list of basic rules for a component to follow.